What are the unhealthy, immature, or obnoxious versions of each personality type like? Let’s find out!

 Don’t forget, this is an example of an unhealthy or immature INFP.
-Find out what healthy/average INFPs are like in this article: The INFP – An In-Depth Look at “The Idealist”
+Find out what healthy/average INFPs are like in this article: What Each of the 16 Personality Types Loves About INFPs

 Obnoxious ENTPs tend to be brash, condescending, and overly focused on novelty.
 They want to try everything in new ways, and they can go overboard and waste time changing things that are already working.
 They also tend to be extremely argumentative, unwilling to drop an argument, even using distorted logic to back up their opinions.
 ENTPs at this level of development usually see preferences outside of their own as negative or worthless.
 They might see feeling types as irrational or over-sensitive and sensing types as dull and conforming.
 This mindset prohibits them from developing their strengths or gaining better control of their weaknesses.

 Remember, this is an example of an unhealthy or immature ENTP.